papaya0712/quantybt-preview/README.md

 # QuantyBT 🪐

-## For full access, please reach out to me so I can add you to the orginal repository.
+## This is a preview version.
+For full access, please reach out to me so I can add you to the orginal repository.

 **A framework for quantitative backtesting and portfolio optimization.
 Focused on statistical robustness, modularity, and seamless integration of strategies, models, and crypto-native data loader.
 Combines the flexibility of Python with the performance of Rust to deliver fast and reliable backtests**